tduyng/tduyng/README.md

 **`Backend Engineer`**

 Building efficient and scalable backend systems while automating workflows to simplify tasks.
-I enjoy working with `TypeScript` and `Go` and sometimes `Rust`.
+I enjoy working with `TypeScript`, `Go` and sometimes `Rust`.
 I also love working with `Neovim`, and keeping my `dotfiles` tidy and efficient.

 > "Keep it minimal, make it powerful."